unity8-team/miral/building_and_using_miral.md

     $ sudo apt install xmir

-Then you can use the testrun script to start miral-shell with Xmir:
+Then once you have started miral-shell (as above) you can use miral-xrun to run applications under Xmir:

-    $ ../scripts/testrun -Xmir
+    $ bin/miral-xrun firefox

-This starts an X11 server on DISPLAY=:1.
-This is set in the terminal the script starts so that applications launched from it will automatically connect to miral through Xmir.
+This atuomatically starts a Xmir X11 server on a new $DISPLAY for the application to use.
+You can use miral-xrun both from a command-line outside the miral-shell or, for example, from a terminal running in the shell.

 Running applications on Miral
 -----------------------------